stepci/stepci/docs/integration/circle.md

 [CricleCI](https://circleci.com/) is a continous integration platform that allows you test your code and automate workflows in your project.
 You can use StepCI in CircleCI using the official [Node Orb](https://circleci.com/developer/orbs/orb/circleci/node)

-To integrate StepCI into your CircleCI build:
+To integrate Step CI into your CircleCI build:

 ### Create your Step CI workflow
 **workflow.yml**